Spectrograph / Spectroscope (LOWSPEC)

 Insert the five M4 locking nuts.

-Place the lid and secure it with five hexagon socket head cap screws (M4 x60mm).
+Secure it with five hexagon socket head cap screws (M4 x60mm).

 Also screw in the knurled Screw (M4 x 20mm).